A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Who should consider a high-deductible health insurance plan?

-Regardless of how you expect your health to fare this year, if you expect to set aside some money in the coming year for out-of-pocket health costs or to invest, you might want to consider a high-deductible health plan (HDHP).
-Yes, that's a pretty broad description, but HDHPs can work well for people in various situations – they're worth considering even if you expect to have high medical costs.
+Regardless of how you expect your health to fare over the coming year, if you expect to set aside some money in the coming year for out-of-pocket health costs or to invest, you might want to consider an HSA-eligible high-deductible health plan (HDHP).
+Yes, that’s a pretty broad description, but HDHPs can work well for people in various situations – they’re worth considering even if you expect to have high medical costs.

 Let’s take a look at how HDHPs work and some reasons you might want to consider enrolling in one: